ajaysharma1258/sshmx/README.md

 sshmx -r
 ```

-Lets you multi-select sessions to delete using `fzf`.
+Lets you multi-select sessions to delete using `fzf` (with preview).
-A backup of `sessions.json` is automatically created.
+A timestamped backup of `sessions.json` is automatically created.

 ---